 Riley addressed a wide range of topics during his lengthy presser.
 Here are some of the highlights, per Barry Jackson of the Miami Herald:

-- On assets: Riley says he’ll be aggressive in trying to upgrade the roster this offseason, using his available assets.
-The biggest are a $16MM exception from the Duncan Robinson trade and a $15.1MM non-taxpayer midlevel exception.
-“I’m encouraged where we are with the flexibility and the players that are out there that we know are available that we can pursue.”
+• Riley says he’ll be aggressive in trying to upgrade the roster this offseason using his available assets.
+Among the biggest are a $16MM trade exception from the Duncan Robinson deal and the $15.1MM non-taxpayer mid-level exception.
+“I’m encouraged where we are with the flexibility and the players that are out there that we know are available that we can pursue,” he said.

-- On Bam Adebayo: Riley said his star center “deserves more help” and that he’s off limits in trade discussions.
-“I want to build this around Bam,” he said.
+• Discussing Bam Adebayo, Riley said his star center “deserves more help” and that he’s off limits in trade discussions: “I want to build this around Bam.”

-- He hinted that it’s not likely Tyler Herro will get an extension this offseason.
-Riley indicated he would speak with Herro’s agent but “we have to show a level of discipline in extending guys out.”
-Two of his top forwards, Andrew Wiggins ($30MM player option) and Norman Powell (free agent), told him they want to return.
+• Riley hinted that it’s not likely Tyler Herro will get an extension this offseason, telling reporters that he would speak to Herro’s agent but, “We have to show a level of discipline in extending guys out.”
+Two of his top forwards, Andrew Wiggins ($30MM player option) and Norman Powell (free agent) have told him they want to return.

-- Along with an elite scorer, Riley wants to improve the team’s overall length.
-“We will address that.”
-However, Riley doesn’t want to saddle his salary cap with a risky trade or signing.
+• Along with an elite scorer, Riley wants to improve the team’s overall length: “We will address that.”
+However, Riley doesn’t want to compromise the team’s cap situation with a risky trade or signing.
 “I’m not going to make a stupid move that’s going to saddle us for years to come and will have to pay to get out from under.”